Russia attacks Ukraine; peace in Europe 'shattered'

 Caption

-People try to get on a bus as they leave Kyiv, Ukraine, Thursday, Feb.
+Ukrainian servicemen sit atop armored personnel carriers driving on a road in the Donetsk region, eastern Ukraine, Thursday, Feb.
 24, 2022.
+Russian President Vladimir Putin on Thursday announced a military operation in Ukraine and warned other countries that any attempt to interfere with the Russian action would lead to "consequences you have never seen."
+(AP Photo/Vadim Ghirda)

+People gather in a shelter during Russian shelling, in Mariupol, Ukraine, Thursday, Feb.
+24, 2022.
 Russia launched a wide-ranging attack on Ukraine on Thursday, hitting cities and bases with airstrikes or shelling, as civilians piled into trains and cars to flee.
-(AP Photo/Emilio Morenatti)
+(AP Photo/Evgeniy Maloletka)

+People gather in a shelter during Russian shelling, in Mariupol, Ukraine, Thursday, Feb.
+24, 2022.
+Russia launched a wide-ranging attack on Ukraine on Thursday, hitting cities and bases with airstrikes or shelling, as civilians piled into trains and cars to flee.
+(AP Photo/Evgeniy Maloletka)

 Caption